-Refunds due students who have credit balances in their tuition account should expect to be issued within 14 days.
+Refunds due students who have credit balances on their tuition account should expect funds to be issued within 14 days.
 Questions regarding refunds should be addressed to Student Accounts at studentaccounts@saintleo.edu.

 Admission Procedures and Requirements for University College